-XenCenter generates a server status report and uploads it to CIS based on the schedule configured during Health Check enrollment.
+XenCenter generates a server status report and uploads it to CIS based on the schedule that you configured during Health Check enrollment.
 If you prefer to perform an on-demand upload for a pool you have enrolled to Health Check:

 - From the XenCenter menu, select Tools and then Health Check.

-Note: There must be a delay of at least 30 minutes between upload requests.
+There must be a delay of at least 30 minutes between upload requests.

 The Health Check Service is installed by default during XenCenter installation.
-It is responsible for establishing a connection to your XenServer pool using credentials provided during Health Check enrollment.
+It is responsible for establishing a connection to your Citrix Hypervisor pool using credentials provided during Health Check enrollment.
 The Health Check Service periodically checks whether an upload is due for a host and initiates report generation and the upload process.

 If you didn’t install the Health Check service during XenCenter installation and now want to use this feature, rerun the XenCenter installer and follow the on-screen instructions.
 After the Health Check Service is installed on your XenCenter machine, the service starts up automatically.